aws-solutions/aws-waf-security-automations/README.md

+# Note: As of 01/18/2022, AWS WAF Security Automations for WAF Classic has been deprecated.
+For the latest features and updates, we encourage customers to use [AWS WAF Security Automations](https://docs.aws.amazon.com/solutions/latest/aws-waf3-security-automations/welcome.html), which supports the latest WAFV2.

 # AWS WAF Security Automations
 A solution that contains all AWS WAF samples developed so far - waf-reactive-blacklist, waf-bad-bot-blocking, waf-block-bad-behaving and waf-reputation-lists.